 To disable the storage of time-series data, run the following command:

 > SHOW CLUSTER SETTING timeseries.storage.enabled;

-If you want all existing timeseries data to be deleted, change the
+If you want all existing time-series data to be deleted, also change both the

 Why would increasing the number of nodes not result in more operations per second?